NVIDIA/enroot/doc/cmd/start.md

    -w, --rw             Make the container root filesystem writable -m, --mount FSTAB    Perform a mount from the host inside the container (colon-separated)
-       --net            Run the container in a new network namespace (loopback only)
+       --net            Run the container in a new network namespace (loopback only) --uts            Run the container in a new UTS namespace
 ```

 # Description